 RSHM LIFE Center’s Smarty Saturdays Program – Kids’ Club is proud to support this 2020-21 initiative of the LIFE Center, whose goal is to provide third, fourth and fifth graders with a sense of normalcy and the relaxation afforded by a fun activity with a group of peers.
 By exposing children to cultural, arts, environmental and historic resources, it also contributes to the development of the students’ minds during this phase of their growth, harbor creativity and enrich understanding.
 Plans include field trips to facilities such as Outhouse Orchards, Stone Barns and more.

-Summer Camps – Since 2009, Kids’ Club has worked collaboratively with the villages of Tarrytown and Sleepy Hollow to make available a six-week local summer camp experience for more than 100 children annually, whose families otherwise could not afford it.
+Summer Programming – Since 2009 (with the exception of 2020 due to the Covid-19 pandemic), Kids’ Club has worked collaboratively with the villages of Tarrytown and Sleepy Hollow to make available a six-week local summer camp experience for more than 100 children annually, whose families otherwise could not afford it.
 Scholarships funded by Kids’ Club, Westchester County, and the villages of Tarrytown and Sleepy Hollow have enabled campers to participate five days a week in educational, creative, athletic, and recreational activities supervised by qualified counselors in a safe environment.

 In addition to this well-attended camp, Kids’ Club also has provided support for campers from low-income families to attend TUFSD’s Summer Arts Camp, the Sleepy Hollow Recreation Department’s Teen Travel Program, the RSHM LIFE Center’s 5-week Sleepy Hollow camp program, the Ossining Open Door’s Reach Out and Read preschool camp, as well as a ten-day sleep-away experience at The Summer Camp in Maine.